On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Introduction

-More recently, Akian \& Gaubert~\cite{akianGaubert2013} used methods from non-linear Perron-Frobenius theory to reduce a turn-based zero-sum stochastic game with finite state \& action sets, and a state that is recurrent under any pair of strategies, to a discounted game with state-dependent discount factors.
+More recently, Akian and Gaubert~\cite{akianGaubert2013} used methods from non-linear Perron-Frobenius theory to reduce a perfect-information zero-sum stochastic game with finite state and action sets, containing a state being recurrent under every pair of stationary strategies, to a discounted game with state-dependent discount factors.
 In this paper, we provide a slightly modified version of their transformation for the case of MDPs with possibly infinite state and action spaces.
-This reformulation makes the connection between their transformation and the work of Ross~\cite{ross1968, ross1968_1} and Veinott \& Hoffman~\cite{veinott1969} more apparent.
-In the context of MDPs with transition probabilities, this transformation yields a reduction of an average-cost problem with a state recurrent under every stationary policy to a discounted MDP.
-This allows us to write an alternative linear program for such average-cost problems.
+This reformulation makes the connection between their transformation and the work of Ross~\cite{ross1968, ross1968_1} and Veinott and Hoffman~\cite{veinott1969} more apparent.
+In the context of MDPs with transition probabilities, this transformation yields a reduction of a finite state and action average-cost problem with a state recurrent under every stationary policy to a discounted MDP.
+The transformation also allows one to write the optimality equation, prove the existence of stationary optimal policies, and, in the case of finite state and action sets, formulate an alternative linear program for such average-cost problems.
 This program is based on the linear program formulation for the discounted MDP, to which the original problem is reduced.
-Therefore, simplex methods applied to this program are strongly polynomial algorithms for average-cost problems, and their complexity estimates are provided in the paper.
+Therefore, an average-cost problem can be solved in strongly polynomial time with complexity estimates similar to those in Scherrer~\cite{scherrer2016}.
+In addition, Howard's policy iterations for the obtained discounted MDPs coincide with Howard's policy iterations for the initial average-cost unichain MDP.
+Therefore, Scherrer's~\cite{scherrer2016} results on discounted MDPs imply that Howard's policy iteration algorithm for the average-cost problem computes an optimal policy in strongly polynomial time with the complexity estimates similar to the estimates in \cite{scherrer2016}.
+This also implies that, if there exists a state recurrent under all stationary policies, the block-pivoting simplex method for the linear programming problem for average-cost MDPs, is also strongly polynomial with the same complexity estimates.

+Previously, Zadorojniy et al.~\cite{zadorojniyEtal2009} showed that, if every state is recurrent under every stationary policy and an MDP satisfies a coupling property introduced there, then both discounted and average-cost optimal policies can be computed in strongly polynomial time.
+This is proved in \cite{zadorojniyEtal2009} by introducing an algorithm that, as was shown by Even and Zadorojniy~\cite{evenZadorojniy2012}, is equivalent to applying the Gass-Saaty pivoting rule to the appropriate LP formulation for an MDP.
+As is shown in \cite{zadorojniyEtal2009}, the aforementioned coupling property holds for discrete-time versions of M/M/1 queues.